• Skip to primary navigation

 Rosemary Symbolism

 One of the most revered plants often thought of as “The Christmas Herb,” is rosemary.
-The symbol of remembrance, rosemary is a native plant to the Holy Land, where it grows in very large hedges.
+The symbol of remembrance is rosemary a native plant to the Holy Land, where it grows in very large hedges.
 One legend says that the rosemary plant grows to a height of six feet in 33 years, the height and life of Christ.
-Another tells of the Holy family and their flight to Egypt.
+Another tells of the Holy Family and their flight to Egypt.
 The family stopped to rest by a stream, next to a large, white, and flowering rosemary bush.
 Joseph placed Mary’s blue cloak across the bush.
 When Mary awoke, she washed the baby’s clothes in the stream and laid them to dry across the aromatic rosemary.
 Once the clothes were dry and had been removed, the white flowers had forever changed to the soft blue of Mary’s cloak.

 Newsletter Signup